Event-Triggered Control of Neuron Growth with Actuation at Soma

 \subsection{Avoidance of Zeno Behavior}

 The event-triggering mechanism dictates when to sample the continuous-time control signal, reducing computational and communication complexity.
-However, defining these sampling times is challenging due to the potential for Zeno behavior, where specific instances may result in infinite triggering within finite time intervals.
-This limitation restricts the mechanism's applicability.
-To address this, we prove the existence of a minimum dwell-time in the following theorem. \begin{theorem} Consider the closed-loop system of \eqref{sys1}-\eqref{sys5} incorporating the control law given by \eqref{eqn:dis-Utj} and the triggering mechanism in Definition 1.
-There exists a minimum dwell-time denoted as $\tau$ between two consecutive triggering times $t_j$ and $t_{j+1}$, satisfying $t_{j+1}-t_j\geq \tau$ for all $j\in\mathbb{N}$ when $\beta_i$ is selected as follows:
+However, defining these sampling times is challenging due to the potential for Zeno behavior, where specific instances may result in infinite triggering within finite time intervals, limiting the mechanism's applicability.
+To address this, we prove the existence of a minimum dwell-time in the following theorem.